top of page

 Pyramidal in form.
 Brown bark exfoliates in strips adding interest to the landscape.
 Makes an excellent windbreak and is easily sheared.
 Extremely tough juniper that grows well in rocky dry areas.
 Native to Ontario & Quebec.

-Cedar - Pyramidal
+Cedar - Jantar

-Cedar - Pyramidal
+Cedar - Jantar

 Dogwood, Flowering